IHSS Provider Benefits

 Authorization to Release Information (Updated 9/23/13)

 If you are injured while providing services as an IHSS Home Care Provider, the Public Authority is here to assist you with initiating a worker's compensation claim and setting up the initial treatment for your work related injury.
-We recognize that there are personal questions that arise during an injury on the job and the Public Authority along with State Compensation Insurance Fund (our worker's compensation insurance provider) are here to help.
+We recognize that there are personal questions that arise during an injury on the job and the Public Authority along with York Risk Services Group, Inc. (our worker's compensation insurance provider) are here to help.

 When a work-related injury does occur, please contact the Public Authority immediately to report your injury so we may set up an initial evaluation with a worker's compensation doctor in your area.
 Our goal is to help you receive the medical treatment and care that you need, and assist in the process of helping you to achieve maximum medical improvement following your injury.